Workshop Schedule

 Target Audience: The intended audience is DNA Analysts, Molecular Biologists, Forensic Scientists, DNA Technical Leaders/Managers and QA/QC Managers

-Please download the conference app prior to the workshop
+Prerequisites: Please download the conference app prior to the workshop

 Description: What is validation really about?
 After all, it can be frightfully dull, and boring, and completely… completely wonderful.
 This workshop will cover general aspects of internal validation/verification of forensic DNA analysis methods and instrumentation.
 This includes validation principles, performance characteristics and practices.
 Special focus will be given to in-house validation of methods utilizing NGS/MPS technology.
 In addition, possibilities and limitations using flexible scope of accreditation will be covered.
 The workshop will be a mixture of presentations, discussions and interactive sessions.